FRRouting/frr/doc/user/bfd.rst

    Echo mode is not supported on multi-hop setups (see :rfc:`5883` section 3).

+.. clicmd:: demand-mode

+   Enables or disables demand mode.
+This mode is disabled by default.

+   In demand mode this system asks the peer to cease periodic control packet transmission, on the understanding that connectivity is verified by some other means.
+The path is then verified only when a Poll Sequence is initiated, which happens when the contents of a control packet would otherwise change.

+   Because nothing initiates a Poll Sequence on its own, enabling demand mode on both ends of a connection without `echo-mode` can leave a failed path undetected: neither system transmits and neither runs a detection timer.
+Pair demand mode with `echo-mode`, or ensure some other mechanism verifies the path.

+   Unlike echo mode, demand mode is supported on multi-hop setups.

 .. clicmd:: shutdown

    Enables or disables the peer.
 When the peer is disabled an